QuarryProtocol/quarry/README.md

 Documentation is a work in progress.
 For now, one should read [the end-to-end tests of the SDK](/tests/mintWrapper.spec.ts).

-We soon plan on releasing a React library to makes it easy to integrate Quarry with your frontend.
+We soon plan on releasing a React library to make it easy to integrate Quarry with your frontend.

 ## License